 Methamphetamine is clandestinely manufactured in Meth Labs using the ephedrine or pseudoephedrine reduction method.
-In this process, over-the-counter cold and allergy tablets containing ephedrine or pseudoephedrine are placed in a solution of water, alcohol, or other solvent for several hours until the ephedrine or pseudoephedrine separates from the tablet.
-Then, using common household products and equipment listed on the following page and a recipe learned from friends or taken off the Internet, the ephedrine or pseudoephedrine is converted into high quality Methamphetamine in makeshift, illegal labs by untrained individuals.
+In this process, over-the-counter cold and allergy tablets containing ephedrine or pseudoephedrine are placed in a solution of water, alcohol, or another solvent for several hours until the ephedrine or pseudoephedrine separates from the tablet.
+Then, using common household products and equipment listed on the following page and a recipe learned from friends or taken off the Internet, the ephedrine or pseudoephedrine is converted into high-quality Methamphetamine in makeshift, illegal labs by untrained individuals.

 The state of Oregon requires a prescription to purchase certain over-the-counter medications that can be used to make methamphetamine.
 Other states are considering similar laws.

 Household products contain most of the necessary chemicals to complete the manufacturing process.
 Certain brands of drain cleaner, for instance, have a high concentration of sulfuric acid.
 When mixed with table or rock salt, hydrogen chloride gas is produced for use in the final stage of methamphetamine production.

 Meth Production Chart

 The hydrogen chloride gas procedure as well as other procedures are extremely dangerous and can cause death or serious injury not only to the individuals making the methamphetamine but to others who may be living in an adjoining house or apartment.